Ford Puma Review 2023

 While the more powerful engine is a sportier offering and makes sense if you regularly drive at motorway speeds with several passengers, the standard 125 unit will be sufficient for most buyers.
 It’s a quiet and refined engine, although the Puma’s small SUV dimensions (4186mm long, 1805mm wide and 1554mm high) mean there is a little wind noise at higher speeds.

 Unlike the lacklustre EcoSport, the Puma is as fun to drive as we’ve come to expect from a Ford.
 Like the Fiesta, it’s ahead of the competition in the way it corners, with little in the way of body lean and excellent, communicative steering.
 It’s also good to drive around town, thanks to its impressive visibility and tight turning circle.

-There's not much going against the Puma.
-Not everyone will appreciate its looks, while it looks pricey alongside the EcoSport, you get what you pay for – and it's certainly no more expensive than the likes of the Volkswagen T-Roc and Peugeot 2008.
+There’s not much going against the Puma.
+Not everyone will appreciate its looks, and while it looks pricey alongside the EcoSport, you get what you pay for.
+It’s certainly no more expensive than the likes of the Volkswagen T-Roc and Peugeot 2008.